skyrimnet-com/skyrim-protocol/README.md

 # contracts

+## Code update in progress, so stay tuned.

-solidity smart contracts of Skyrim Netrwork
+solidity smart contracts of Skyrim Protocol